nicodeforge/hello-world/README.md

 # hello-world
 =========================
-My name is Nico Deforge, I'm a 4th year student in a French business cool.
+My name is Nico Deforge, I'm a 4th year student in a French business school.
 I've always found GitHub super-cool, so here I am !
-I will probably try to work on web-based application, but who knows, I might as well end up drawing cartoon (I'll post them anyway) !
+I will probably work on web-based applications soon enough, but for knows, I am working as a Webmarketer in a Cement Company.